scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

    roi.data

-For example, Figure :ref:`drawing_tools_example_output_data` demonstrates how USGS National Elevation Dataset (NED) data can then be retrieved for the ROI as:
+For example, Figure :ref:`drawingtoolsoutputdata` demonstrates how USGS National Elevation Dataset (NED) data can then be retrieved for the ROI as:

 .. code-block:: python